jhnbyrn/951-KLR-PAGES/index.md

 ## Navigating This Site

 I've broken my work down into 2 sections: a walkthrough of most of the key features, with code snippets (currently still work-in-progress), and a reference section with fairly raw information.
 You could just dive into the disassembled code in the reference section - it's annotated with brief function descriptions, and you can use the pin assignments page for reference.
 But I'm assuming that most people reading this will benefit from a more gentle introduction, and that's what the walkthrough is for.

 It's written to be read in the order presented below - the code can be pretty complicated in parts, even for simple features, and I need to assume that you have the basics down by the time you start looking at more advanced things like knock detection.

+In the reference section I've provided a few notes on how to read 8048 series code.
+Most of this information can be found in the official pdfs in the archive section below, but they're pretty long so I wanted to put some of the most important stuff into a more accessible document.
+If you find anything in the code tough going, it's worth taking a look at my notes.

 ## Features